supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-03-story-to-reality.md

 ### Pillar 1: The Authenticity Engine
 **Focus**: How personal trauma becomes defensible business moat through genuine mission-driven brand building.

+_Context: Both founders discovered slime during personal trauma - Karen after losing husband to suicide, Sara while caring for disabled family members_

 **Key Questions**:
 - "Can you walk us through the moment slime stopped being a toy and became a tool for healing?"
-- "How do you measure the ROI of joy in an industry obsessed with per-caps and turnstile counts?"
+- "Your mission is to 'Deliver Joy.'
+How do you measure the ROI of joy in an industry obsessed with per-caps and turnstile counts?"
 - "From day one, you named it Sloomoo 'Institute,' not a 'museum' or 'playground.'
 What was the strategic thinking behind that choice?"

 ### Pillar 2: Digital-to-Physical Bridge